 IPRO is a unique opportunity for students to engage in the analysis of critical public policy issues for the state legislature and non-profit organizations.
 See more at the following website:

 Internships are an excellent way to acquire job-related skills and build your resume while you are still in college.
 Check out the following opportunities:

 For more opportunities, see the Department of Political Science Information on internships.

 Applied Politics Short Courses:

 The Department offers special topic (1 credit hour) courses on current relevant political issues in the Fall and Spring semesters.
 These courses are taught by distinguished lecturers and run generally for one to two weeks.
-These seminars are fantastic opportunities to learn from and network with well-known political experts who will share their knowledge and hard-earned experience with you during the peak of the campaign season.
-These courses have also received rave reviews from students.
+These seminars are fantastic opportunities to learn from and network with well-known political experts who will share their knowledge and hard-earned experience with you during the peak of the campaign season and beyond.
+These courses have received rave reviews from students.
 If you are interested in practical politics, or want to run for public office some day, these courses will offer you a great deal of insight into how politics actually works on the state and national level.

 For more information, visit ISIS for a listing of the current Special Topics courses (POLI:3701; 030:192) offered during the semester.